-A well-known speaker at conferences, symposia, universities, investor meetings and corporations, Ken has published extensively in peer-review journals, books and in the trade press.
-He is the author of two nationally recognized books for patients and their advocates and the recipient of several awards for innovation and scholarship.
-Ken has held board appointments in the private and public sectors including serving on the Institute of Medicine’s Clinical Research Roundtable, the Drug Information Association, the Consortium to Examine Clinical Research Ethics, the Clinical Trials Transformation Initiative, the Metrics Champion Consortium, and the WIRB-Copernicus Group.
-He is on the editorial boards of Pharmaceutical Medicine and Therapeutic Innovation and Regulatory Science, and writes a bi-monthly column in Applied Clinical Trials that was nominated for a Neal Award.
-Ken has also been nominated twice for Tufts University’s Distinguished Service award and was inducted as a DIA Fellow in 2015.
+A well-known speaker at conferences, symposia, universities, investor meetings and corporations, Mr. Getz has published extensively in peer-review journals, books and in the trade press.
+He is the author of two nationally recognized books for patients and their advocates entitled Informed Consent: A Guide to the Risks and Benefits of Volunteering for Clinical Trials and The Gift of Participation, and the recipient of several awards for innovation and scholarship.
+Mr. Getz has held a number of board appointments in the private and public sectors including serving on the Institute of Medicine’s Clinical Research Roundtable, the DIA Foundation, the Consortium to Examine Clinical Research Ethics, and the Clinical Trials Transformation Initiative.
+He is on the editorial boards of Pharmaceutical Medicine and Therapeutic Innovation and Regulatory Science and writes a bi-monthly column nominated for a Neal Award in 2010 for Applied Clinical Trials.

 Ken holds an MBA from the J.L.
 Kellogg Graduate School of Management at Northwestern University and a bachelor’s degree, Phi Beta Kappa, from Brandeis University.
 Prior to founding CenterWatch in 1994, Ken worked for over seven years in management consulting where he assisted biopharmaceutical companies develop and implement business strategies to improve clinical development performance.